link-intersystems/java-swing-mvc-plugin-architecture/README.md

 on the controller.

-#### The right MVC!?
+### The right MVC!?

-I guess it is a normal process that a pattern evolves over time.
+A pattern might evolve over time.
 It might have to do with technology changes, but it might also be in consequence of translation errors between different languages that lead to a different understanding.

+No matter what the cause is, we should work hard to keep a common understanding of each term in software development.
+Because we can not effectively communicate with each other if a term leads to a different mental model in each of us.

 Since there are so many different ways one thinks about the MVC pattern.
-I would like to add my point of view here.
+I would like to try to consolidate the views and focus on the basic idea of MVC.
 The diagram I will show you is taken from my blog post [The MVC pattern implemented with Java Swing](https://link-intersystems.com/blog/2013/07/20/the-mvc-pattern-implemented-with-java-swing/) that I wrote in 2013.
 I will explain soon why MVC looks like the following diagram to me and why I think it makes sense compared to the others above.

 ![MVC - wikipedia - english](res/mvc-link-intersystems-20-07-2023.png)